eerolinna/bayesbench/SampleFormat.md

 }
 ```

-Both of these approaches feel deficient when I know that for example PyMC can generate prior and prior predictive samples using just the equivalent of the "normal" model.
+Both of these approaches feel deficient when I know that for example PyMC can generate prior and prior predictive samples using just the equivalent of the "normal" model, however out of these the separate generative and regular model approach feels cleaner.

+We might also want to have two separate outputs: one for prior and prior predictive outputs, one for posterior, posterior predictive and log_likelihood outputs.